mainguyen189/data-mining-assignments/Classifiers/README.md

 Logistic regression and random forest used the same dataset

+support vector machine and hyperparameter tuning used the same dataset

+decision tree

-Some feature engineering for these classifier methods used different datasets
+And some other feature engineering methods